California Industry Assistance

 The CPUC Energy Division will calculate the level of California Industry Assistance for each eligible facility.
 The amount of the credit is determined through the use of emissions efficiency benchmarks, which reward businesses that have taken early action to reduce GHG emissions.
 This approach will also ensure that, in the future, these industries have a strong incentive to produce products in California in the most greenhouse gas-efficient way possible.

-If your facility is not a covered entity in the Cap-and-Trade Program, you will receive a credit amount that is based on your historical electricity use.
+If your facility is not a covered entity in the Cap-and-Trade Program, you will receive a credit amount that is based on a benchmark of your historical electricity use.

-If your facility is a covered entity, you will receive assistance either based on your historical electricity use or based on the efficiency and level of your production.
+If your facility is a covered entity, you will receive assistance either based on a benchmark of your historical electricity use or based on the efficiency and level of your production.

 Will I get a bill credit or check?